AnyLog-co/documentation/background processes.md

 ## Operator Process

-A process that places users data in a local database.
-The Operator identifies JSON files, transforms the files to a structure that can be assigned to a data table and inserts the data to a local database.
+A process that places users data local databases.
+The Operator identifies JSON files, transforms the files to a structure that can be assigned to data tables and inserts the data local databases.
 Files ingested are recorded such that it is possible to trace the source data and source device of data readings.

 #### Overview